Are you interested in a career in rotorcraft? Here are eight helicopter pilot requirements to know before you begin your journey.

 - Fly a minimum of 40 hours.
 This must include:

-- 3 hours of cross country flight
+- 3 hours of cross-country flight experience

 - 3 hours of night flying